Webstop/core-styles/docs/grocery/analytics/tracking.md

 ### Actions

-We provide three base types of tracking actions:
+We provide three base types of tracking actions.
+The value is used to populate the name field in our analytics database.

 | Action Attribute               | Description |
 |--------------------------------|-------------|